napari/napari-plugin-manager/README.md

 ### Updating a plugin

-When a new version of an installed plugin is available, an `Update to vX.Y.Z` button will appear to the left of the `Installation Info` dropdown.
+When a new version of an installed plugin is available, an `Update (vX.Y.Z)` button will appear to the left of the `Installation Info` dropdown.

 To update a plugin:

 1. Select it by scrolling the install plugins list on the top, or by directly filtering by name or description.
-2. Start the update process by clicking on the `Update to vX.Y.Z` button.
+2. Start the update process by clicking on the `Update (vX.Y.Z)` button.

 You can cancel the process at any time by clicking the `Cancel` button of each plugin.